So you have decided to visit the island wonderland of Capri, Italy!

 I know it is famous and beautiful, but to be honest, it could be skipped if you don’t feel like wasting time waiting in a line.
 There are so many other beautiful places to explore around Capri!

 La Grotta Bianca: The White Cave

-La Grotta Bianca is much smaller than the other too.
-It is still beautiful, however, with it’s white-rock facade.
+La Grotta Bianca is much smaller than the other two.
+It is still beautiful, however, with its white-rock facade.
 Worth a trip to take a look.

 #3 Natural Landmarks